Data Science Certificates in 2023? (15 Recruiters Tell All)

 Hands-down, the best way to acquire compelling data science skills is by digging in and getting your hands dirty with actual data.

 At Dataquest, our courses are interactive and project-based.
-They’re designed so that students can immediately apply their learning and document their newfound skills to get the attention of recruiters.
+They’re designed so that students can immediately apply their learning and document their new skills to get the attention of recruiters.
 Sign up for free today, and launch your career in the growing field of data science!